Akshari2023/Credit_Card_Financial_Dashboard/README.md

-# Credit Card Financial Dashboard – Customer
+# Credit Card Financial Dashboard

 ## 📌 Project Overview
 This project is an **interactive Power BI dashboard** that provides a comprehensive analysis of credit card customer demographics, financial metrics, and transaction patterns.